gvwilson/thirdbit/src/fiction/iffy/index.md

 "To tell you the truth, I'm surprised as well."
 He nudged a toolbox with the toe of his boot.
-"Governor insisted on keeping the, uh, the most sensitive things, but he and the core seemed to think I'd be as safe here as anywhere."
+"Governor insisted on keeping the, uh, the most sensitive things, but he and Gayathri and the city core seem to think I might as well be here as anywhere."
 He cocked his head.
+"So,
-"Want to make something?"
+do you want to make something?"

 Iffy helped him lug his belongings down to the engine room, then laid a paint-stained tarp over the narrow shelf